BBillot/SynthSeg/README.md

 make it work with Python 3.6 (see [requirements_3.6](requirements_python3.6.txt)), but we now also give the list for Python 3.8 (see [requirements_3.8](requirements_python3.8.txt)).
 Therefore, the choice is yours, but in each case, please stick to the exact versions of the corresponding packages.
-If you wish to run SynthSeg on the GPU, or to train your own model, you will also need the usual deep learning libraries Cuda (10.0), and CUDNN (7.0).
+If you wish to run SynthSeg on the GPU, or to train your own model, you will also need the usual deep learning libraries Cuda (10.0 for python 3.6, 11.6 for python 3.8), and CUDNN (7.0 for python 3.6, 8.4 for python 3.8).

 3. Go to this link [UCL dropbox](https://liveuclac-my.sharepoint.com/:f:/g/personal/rmappmb_ucl_ac_uk/EtlNnulBSUtAvOP6S99KcAIBYzze7jTPsmFk2_iHqKDjEw?e=rBP0RO), and download the missing models.
 Then simply copy them to [models](models).